yudhanjaya/Mokuton/README.md

 ## Mokuton is a simple and no-frills text editor.

 It combines modern aesthetics (a Medium-like interface, a block-style editor) with broad compatibility.
 It's a single html file that runs on damn near anything, and gives you exactly what you need to write your story - and nothing else.
 No fonts to worry over.
 No lengthy packages or libraries to install and download.
 Just keep it in your browser and write.
-It comes in two flavors: Light and Dark.

 ![Screenshot_mokuton](https://github.com/yudhanjaya/Mokuton/assets/16394240/c6c80a0e-ffe5-4bd3-bea3-e2ea1397becb)